Rahul-Raviprasad/CSS-Must-Know-stuff/README.md

 Here is a good article on the same.

 # Tricks
-1.  reset the user-agent styles using CSS reset
+1. Reset the user-agent styles using CSS reset
 2. Organize your css code using flags
 ```css
 /* ------------------------*/ /* ---------->>> GLOBAL <<<-----------*/ /* ------------------------*/